-At a hospital, a breast cancer patient is fighting a battle against cancer because the tenaciously dividing cancer cells in her body are spitting out anticancer drugs back into her blood stream, preventing them from attacking her tumour.
-In another setting, a pathogenic bacterium in our gut is collecting nutrients required for maintenance and growth of the cell.
-But within the cocktail trapped in the gut lies a mixture of chemical toxins, some natural (such bile acids which can permeabilize and dissolve the microbial cells membrane) and some man-made (such as antibiotics).
-Yet as soon as the poisons find their way into the interior of the bug, they are jettisoned out of the cell by the same molecular gadgetry as those present in the tumour cells of the cancer patient.
+In a hospital, a patient is fighting a battle against an infectious microbe, and is taking antibiotics to win this battle.
+Yet as soon as the poisons find their way into the interior of the bug, they are jettisoned out of the cell, making them useless on this occasion.
+In another setting, a breast cancer patient is fighting a battle against cancer because the tenaciously dividing cancer cells in her body are spitting out anticancer drugs back into her blood stream, preventing them from attacking her tumour.
+The cancer cells use the same molecular gadgetry as those present in microorganisms.
 Nature’s common currency is a protein called a ‘multidrug’ transporter.
 Embedded within a cell’s plasma membrane, this protein protects a cell by ejecting a variety of molecules - in many cases, toxins - on contact.
 With cancer cancer cells, the toxins are anticancer agents.
-The cell might also be a bacterium, in which case the toxins are antibiotics.
+The cell might also be a microbe, in which case the toxins are antibiotics.

 The following sections give an overview of some of our projects: